-- For loans with terms of 20 years or less: - The annual interest rate will be 1.5%. - For loans with terms greater than 20 years: - Eligible borrowers with a medium or high AWIN Sustainability Risk score, or are considered to be under financial hardship by the Department, will have an annual interest rate of 1.5%. - Eligible borrowers with a low AWIN Sustainability Risk score will have an annual interest rate of 2.0% - Municipalities who do not meet the AWIN eligibility criteria may submit a financial hardship report to the Department for additional consideration. - Projects which incorporate eligible Green Project Reserve (GPR) components may receive a deduction of up to 0.50% annual interest rate depending upon the percentage of project that is GPR eligible. - Loans made for emergency projects that serve as bridge financing while a borrower awaits to receive funding from other sources, such as FEMA, will have an annual interest rate of 0% for SFY 2021 IUP.
+- For loans with terms of 20 years or less: - The annual interest rate will may be up to 1.5%. - For loans with terms greater than 20 years: - Eligible borrowers with a medium or high AWIN Sustainability Risk score, or are considered to be under financial hardship by the Department, will may have an annual interest rate up to 1.5%. - Eligible borrowers with a low AWIN Sustainability Risk score will may have an annual interest rate of up to 2.0% - Municipalities who do not meet the AWIN eligibility criteria may submit a financial hardship report to the Department for additional consideration. - Projects which incorporate eligible Green Project Reserve (GPR) components may receive a deduction of up to 0.50% annual interest rate depending upon the percentage of project that is GPR eligible. - Loans made for emergency projects that serve as bridge financing while a borrower awaits to receive funding from other sources, such as FEMA, will have an annual interest rate of 0% for SFY 2021 IUP.
 The 0% will only apply to the portion that will be covered by other funding sources.
 Loan contracts will also establish that if other funding sources cannot be secured, the interest may be adjusted up to 1.5%. - The market rate for Planning Loans will be set at 0% for the SFY 2021 IUP.
+Further, should the recipient return to the program for a construction loan related to an awarded Planning Loan, an additional subsidy of loan forgiveness up to the final Planning Loan awarded, may be added to the construction loan.